Cost-efficiency in Incomplete Markets

 \section{Abstract}

 This paper studies the topic of cost-efficiency in incomplete markets.
-A portfolio payoff is called cost-efficient if it achieves a given probability distribution at some given investment horizon with a minimum initial budget.
+A payoff is called cost-efficient if it achieves a given probability distribution at some given investment horizon with a minimum initial budget.
 Extensive literature exists for the case of a complete financial market.
-We show how the problem can be extended to incomplete markets and that the main results from the theory of complete markets still hold in adapted form.
-In particular, we find that in incomplete markets, the optimal portfolio choice for law-invariant non-decreasing preferences and diversification-loving must be ``perfectly'' cost-efficient.
+We show how the problem can be extended to incomplete markets and how the main results from the theory of complete markets still hold in adapted form.
+In particular, we find that in incomplete markets, the optimal portfolio choice for non-decreasing preferences that are diversification-loving (a notion introduced in this paper) must be ``perfectly'' cost-efficient.
 This notion of perfect cost-efficiency is shown to be equivalent to the fact that the payoff can be rationalized, i.e., it is the solution to an expected utility problem.

 \begin{flushleft} \textbf{Keywords:} Cost-efficiency, portfolio choice, law-invariant objective, utility maximization.\\ \textbf{Mathematics Subject Classification (2010):} 91G10, 60E15, 90B50.\\ \textbf{JEL classification:} C02, G11, D81, C61. \end{flushleft}